-ADIO Partners With NIP Group To Establish Global Headquarters In Abu Dhabi
+ADIO partners with NIP Group to establish global headquarters in Abu Dhabi

-(MENAFN- Mid-East Info) Abu Dhabi, UAE – January 2025: The Abu Dhabi investment Office (ADIO) today announced that it has entered a multi-year partnership with leading gaming and esports company, NIP Group Inc. (NASDAQ: NIPG), to drive gaming, media and entertainment growth in Abu Dhabi.
+(MENAFN- Edelman) Abu Dhabi, UAE – 21 January 2025: The Abu Dhabi Investment Office (ADIO) today announced that it has entered a multi-year partnership with leading gaming and esports company, NIP Group Inc. (NASDAQ: NIPG), to drive gaming, media and entertainment growth in Abu Dhabi.

 The five-year landmark agreement will see NIP Group establish its global headquarters in Abu Dhabi, contributing to local employment in the esports and gaming sectors.
 Additionally, the company will expand its capabilities across key business verticals in the region, including esports operations, creative studios, game publishing, and events and talent management.